Posted 01.19.2023 by Josh Krakauer

 (Don’t get us started on Threads, X, and the trend of the week.)

-There’s a very likely chance your social media plans have been disrupted, and the past reporting period maybe didn’t turn out how you expected for… a variety of reasons.
+There’s a very likely chance your social media plans have been disrupted, and the past reporting period may not have turned out how you expected for a variety of reasons.

 That’s OK.